abellliam/textgen-LSTM/README.md

 These 50 random sentences were generated using the provided nursery_rhymes_clean.txt (Titles removed, corpus cleaned) and a computed 94% accurate model

-'When she came back The dog sat inoa offe came to yonder wee town, e-ho!
+`When she came back The dog sat inoa offe came to yonder wee town, e-ho!
 As the light-hearted fairy, heigh ho!
 Dawson, honey?
 The wife who sells the barley Out of the wingow, knyw goes, And they began to cry, "Oh, Mother dear, Do you not hear That we have lost our mittens!
 And long to be picking a bone, e-ho!